 Some of the paths were just big enough for my wheelchair to fit through.
 Others were too tight so Allan or my sister had to push the corn stalks back so I could get through.
 It was all part of the fun.

-It felt like we were in a movie when the characters are lost and running through a cornfield.
+It felt like we were in a movie where the characters are lost and running through a cornfield.
 Thankfully, there were no aliens, serial killers or monsters chasing us.

 Strawberry Picking In A Wheelchair

-Safely out the maze, it was now time to pick the strawberries.
+Safely out of the maze, it was now time to pick the strawberries.
 There were rows and rows of strawberry tunnels to choose from so we just picked one at random.
 We had the whole place to ourselves as there was no one else around.
 It was great.

 The strawberries were placed on top of tables so it was easier to pick them and no bending down.
-Even though I couldn’t physically pick them myself because I can’t lift my arms up, I was at the perfect eye line height to spot the biggest and juicy strawberries.
+Even though I couldn’t physically pick them myself because I can’t lift my arms up, I was at the perfect eye line height to spot the biggest and most juicy strawberries.

 The tunnels were fairly flat and were wide enough for my wheelchair to drive along without any problems.
 In total, we filled four tubs of the most delicious hand-picked strawberries.